Shields at 20% and holding!

 - The Mercurius Mobile Suit and Virgo Mobile Dolls from Mobile Suit Gundam Wing had Planet Defensors, Attack Drones that generate a forcefield capable of blocking most ranged weapons.
 Their only weaknesses seem to be lasers and melee attacks, but this is usually offset by the Virgos' powerful beam cannons, their working in teams, and the rarity of weaponized lasers in the setting.

-- In Mobile Suit Gundam Seed Destiny, the Destiny, Strike Freedom, and Legend Gundams feature arm-mounted beam shield generators on both arms.
+- In Mobile Suit Gundam Seed Destiny, the Destiny, Strike Freedom, and Legend Gundams, as well as the DOM Trooper, feature arm-mounted beam shield generators on both arms.
 The Infinite Justice has a single "Beam Carry Shield".

 - Earlier, with Mobile Suit Gundam SEED Astray, the Hyperion and Dreadnought Gundams have powerful barriers.
 The Hyperion could only use his for 5 minutes before his battery drained.
 Once its pilot gained the means to use infinite power, he ran with it.

-- The Gundams from Mobile Suit Gundam 00 also field beam shield technology but in a subversion.
+- The Gundams from Mobile Suit Gundam 00 also field beam shield technology.
 Their GN fields were based on the particle density with a field that holds the particles in place.
 The GN field's strength is based entirely on how densely packed the particles are to deflect the oncoming projectile.
 The effect of it is largely made to dissipate and deflect beam attacks but a sufficiently powerful attack can either force its way through or completely overwhelm the field itself.
-However there are specifically WEAPONS that were made to counter GN fields so while it protected against mostly everything, GN blades can still pierce through with minimum effort.
+However there are specifically weapons that were made to counter GN fields so while it protected against mostly everything, GN blades can still pierce through with minimum effort.

-- A bit subverted in that the field itself was later made to be weaponized as demonstrated by the Seravee.
+- The field itself was later weaponized by the Seravee.
 It allows the Seravee to store Particles externally and fire them without having to internally process the blast because the field can now contain the particles.

 - Sonic X has Perfect Chaos create a spherical shield of water around itself when Eggman attacks in the Egg Carrier II that effortlessly stops the missile salvo he launched.
 The shield proves useless against Super Sonic, though.